 The attributes (last modified time, size, etc.) are taken from the corresponding file in the working tree.
 Subsequent changes to the

 working tree can be found by comparing these attributes.
 The index may be updated with new content, and new commits

 may be created from the content stored in the index.

-The index is also capable of storing multiple entries (called "stages") for a given pathname.
-These stages are used
+The index is also capable of storing multiple entries (called "stages") for a given pathname,. used

 to hold the various unmerged version of a file when a merge is in progress.